lsst-dm/dm_dev_guide/stack/packaging-third-party-eups-dependencies.rst

 ``lsst_thirdparty`` package and the documentation on `third party software`_ may help.)
 In order to distribute a new third-party package, someone with administrator privileges will have to create a new repository of this form for you.
+Make sure that the new repository is accessible by the "DM Externals" and "Overlords" teams as described in :doc:`adding-a-new-package`.
 Create a development branch on that repository and set it up to distribute the package as described below.
 You will be able to test the package distribution off of your development branch before you merge to ``master``.